Spectrally accurate, reverse-mode differentiable bounce-averaging algorithm and its applications: Abstract

 \section{Abstract}

-We present a fast, spectrally accurate, automatically differentiable bounce-averaging algorithm implemented in the \texttt{DESC} stellarator optimization suite.
-Using this algorithm, we can perform efficient optimization of many objectives to improve stellarator performance, such as the $\epsilon_{\mathrm{eff}}^{3/2}$ proxy for the neoclassical transport coefficient in the $1/\nu$ (banana) regime.
-By employing this differentiable approximation, for the first time, we optimize a finite-beta stellarator to directly reduce neoclassical ripple transport using reverse-mode differentiation.
-This ensures the cost of differentiation is independent of the number of controllable parameters.
+We present a fast, spectrally (exponentially) accurate, automatically differentiable bounce-averaging algorithm that is used to simplify kinetic models.
+Using this algorithm, implemented in the \texttt{DESC} stellarator optimisation suite, we can perform efficient optimisation of many objectives to improve stellarator performance, such as the effective ripple $\epsilon_{\mathrm{eff}}$ metric for the neoclassical transport coefficient in the low collisionality regime, energetic particle confinement, and turbulent transport.
+For the first time, we optimise a finite-beta stellarator to directly reduce neoclassical ripple transport using reverse-mode differentiation.
+This ensures the computational cost of differentiation is independent of the number of controllable parameters.